 Our quarterly and annual revenues, expenses and operating results have varied significantly and are likely to vary in the future.
-For example, in the twelve fiscal quarters ended March 31, 2022, we recorded net revenues of as much as \$13.0 million and as little as \$6.6 million, including net revenues varying from \$6.6 million to \$8.8 million in the last eight quarters, and operating losses from \$229,000 to \$5.7 million, and varying from \$2.9 million and \$5.7 million in the last eight quarters ended March 31, 2022.
+For example, in the twelve fiscal quarters ended March 31, 2023, we recorded net revenues of as much as \$9.0 million and as little as \$5.4 million, and operating losses from \$2.9 million to \$5.7 million.
 We therefore believe that period-to-period comparisons of our operating results are not a good indication of our future performance, and you should not rely on them to predict our future performance or the future performance of our stock price.
-For the last nine consecutive quarters, our net revenues were adversely impacted by the COVID-19 global pandemic.
-In future periods, we may not have any revenue growth, or our revenues could decline or continue to be further adversely impacted by the COVID-19 global pandemic.
 Furthermore, if our operating expenses exceed our expectations, our financial performance could be adversely affected.
 Factors that may affect periodic operating results in the future include: